Campaign of the Month: October 2017

-Blood and Bourbon
+Blood & Bourbon

 “I have heard it said that the Embrace is like the original sin, that it passes from sire to childe, and from that childe to his own progeny, the taint of undeath remains the same throughout.
 What such defeated and pious doggerel fails to take into account is the power of the Blood itself.
 We are not bound by the sins of the father.
 We can change each individual sin, make it one of our own choice.”

-—Dr. Miranda Estes, Beyond Post-Mortem
+Dr. Miranda Estes, Malkavian Ordo Dracul scientist, Beyond Post-Mortem

 Some bloodlines exist as purely social divisions.
 Certain Kindred prefer to identify themselves as descendants of some esteemed vampire from centuries past, instead of being just an ordinary Malkavian, Nosferatu, Gangrel or whatever.
 Other bloodlines come about because of shame.
-A Kindred suffers some disgrace in the eyes of clanmates, and that disgrace passes to his childer and their childer in turn.
-An elder who joins a covenant that is not usual for his clan, and draws his childer in likewise, might also cause other Kindred to call his descendants a bloodline.
+A Kindred suffers some disgrace in the eyes of clanmates, and that disgrace passes to their childer and their childer in turn.
+An elder who joins an atypical covenant for their clan, and draws their childer in likewise, might also cause other Kindred to call their descendants a bloodline.
 Such “bloodlines” have no consequence in terms of game mechanics.

 Joining a Bloodline

 Any true-blooded Kindred may join their sire’s bloodline at the moment of Embrace.
 Sometimes this happens and sometimes it doesn’t; no one is completely sure why, although theories abound.
 Some sires want their childer to join their bloodlines, while others don’t.
 Typically, joining a sire’s bloodline is considered a mark of favor or prestige, and sires are proud of childer who carry on their bloodlines.
 Conversely, a childe’s “failure” to join a bloodline may be viewed as an embarrassment and/or weakness on the sire’s or childe’s part.